-The trailhead for the Redwoods Grove Trail is located directly across from the visitors center, near the parking lot you will park at for this trail and the Berry Creek Falls Trail.
+The trailhead for the Redwoods Grove Trail is located directly across from the visitor center, near the parking lot where you will park to access this trail and the Berry Creek Falls Trail.

-After heading getting to the trailhead, I would recommend paying a quarter and picking up a map of the grove, so you know what you are looking at.
-There are a lot of trees, and most don’t have signs so you may walk by something awesome without it.
+After getting to the trailhead, I would recommend paying a quarter and picking up a map of the grove, so you know what you are looking at.
+There are a lot of trees, and most don’t have signs, so you may walk by something awesome without it.

 I walked through the area at a leisurely pace and took a decent amount of pictures since the light was coming in really nice.

-I did the trail in reverse, so one of the first things I saw was the Mother of the Forest Tree.
+I hiked the trail in reverse, so one of the first things I saw was the Mother of the Forest Tree.

 The next tree I saw was the Father of the Forest Tree.

 This tree is estimated to be over 2,000 years old, and it was one of the main trees that people used to start the movement to save the park.
 I love this tree’s history and that people stood up and saved these beautiful places for future generations.
 The tree is pretty impressive to see in real life as well.